Intent

 Children also gain a sense of historical perspective and the development of chronological understanding through texts studied in English which may include both literature and non-fiction works.
 Thomas Jones follows the 2014 National Curriculum but this has been adapted for the needs of our community for example in Year 2, Africa forms the basis of the topic ‘Near and Far’ to reflect the large proportion of children of African heritage in our school.

-As with all subjects at Thomas Jones, the learning of historical terms and vocabulary is prioritised and is something we do very well.
+As with all subjects at Thomas Jones and aligned to our whole school curriculum essentials, the learning of historical terms and vocabulary is prioritised.
 Some of this is linked to children communicating their ideas both throughout and at the end of a topic both orally but also in writing.
 Correct spellings are insisted upon as well as an understanding of the vocabulary and how, in history, words may alter throughout eras and with the passing of time for example, King/Queen compared to Emperor.
+Knowledge organisers are utilised.

 Our history curriculum has been driven by pedagogy about cognition and learning.
-The ‘Progression of Skills and Understanding in History’ document refers to how historical concepts (and therefore as part of the cause, historical knowledge) are planned to be revisited year on year to embed and create ‘hereafter knowledge’.
-This instinctive layer of knowledge quietly underpins all later historical learning, there is a cumulative effect of teaching across key stages.
+The ‘Progression of Skills and Understanding in History’ document refers to how historical concepts and historical knowledge are revisited year on year to embed and create ‘hereafter knowledge’.
+This instinctive layer of knowledge quietly underpins all later historical learning and there is a cumulative effect of teaching across key stages.
 For example, the concept of significance is studied in year 1 as children learn historical knowledge about Queen Victoria.
-This knowledge is revisited in year 6 as children learn more broadly about the Victorian era where yet again the concept of significance is studied when learning about the Industrial Revolution.
+This knowledge is revisited in year 2 when children learn about the significance of the building of railways.
+Then in year 4 when children create a timeline of London and again in year 6 as children learn more broadly about the Victorian era, where yet again the concept of significance is studied when learning about the Industrial Revolution.

-The curriculum bases great emphasis on historical knowledge (substantive knowledge), historical skills and historical concepts (disciplinary knowledge).
-When taught together, this is an effective way of embedding knowledge and understanding of history in the long-term memory and giving children the opportunity to become more accomplished historians.
+The curriculum bases great emphasis on both historical knowledge, historical skills and concepts.
+On their own, neither of these are effective at embedding a knowledge and understanding of history long term, or giving children the opportunity to get better at history.

 The importance of chronology to secure long-term knowledge should also be noted.
 This includes both sequencing periods of history as well as knowing and understanding characteristics of specific eras.
 Our curriculum is designed with this in mind so that eras and people of significance can be revisited at different times to ensure that children can grasp how one particular era sits with another.
 Planning units of learning using key historical concepts, such as change and continuity, require children to draw on earlier learning and make comparisons and contrasts.
 This creates children who think historically and are confident with their knowledge.
 To assist with chronology, each class has a visual timeline mapping the topics with historical focus taught throughout the school.
 These timelines are useful cross-curricular resources and are often referred to in other subjects such as music and art.
-Chronology in history is so important it has been classified as both a key concept and also part of historical knowledge (see below).
+Chronology in history is so important it has been classified as both disciplinary and substantive knowledge.